green-leafed trees near mountain at daytime

 Role Models & Predecessors

 In nonfiction literature, Margot has continued to return to the writings of Thomas Merton, Thich Nhat Hahn and Jacques Philippe.
 In philosophy, she admires the existentialist Soren Kierkegaard.
-She also loves the memoirs Wild by Cheryl Strayed and Educated by Tara Westover.
+In the memoir category, she first read Memories, Dreams, and Reflections by Carl Jung.
+Now she favors feminist memoirs such as Wild by Cheryl Strayed and Educated by Tara Westover.

 brown mountain cliff beside of blue ocean aerial photography